Discovering DMR – 1

 There are many sources where you can find lists of talkgroups, including:

-Some reflectors are connected in a constellation that enables hams using either DMR or D-STAR radios to talk to each other.
-For more info, see the note: Constellations: a big leap for digital voice⩘
+Some reflectors are connected in a constellation that enables hams using radios running DMR, D-STAR, and other modes to talk to each other.
+For more info, see the note: Constellations: a big leap for digital voice?

 Zones are an organizational tool, like file folders, for your channels; in other words, a zone is a group of channels.

-The channel selector on many DMR radios let's you choose from 16 channels.
+The channel selector on many DMR radios let's you choose from 16 (or more) channels.
 In order to get past that limitation, you can use zones.
-For example, I have a DMR radio that can handle 64 zones.
-If I fill all of them with 16 channels each, that gives me a total capacity of 1,024 channels.
+For example, I had a DMR radio that could handle 64 zones capable of storing 16 channels each, for a total capacity of 1,024 channels.

 You can organize your zones however you want, for example, you might want one or more "Home" zones for channels that correspond to your favorite talkgroups that you can reach via the repeaters that are within range of your home.
 You might want a "Commute" zone that corresponds to the talkgroups you most often use via the repeaters that are in range as you drive to and from work.
 If you use a hotspot, you might want some "Hotspot" zones for the talkgroups you key up via your hotspot.
 You might want some other zones that correspond to the groups of talkgroups your club uses, or to nets you frequently participate in.
 Some people set up zones based on repeater locations.